ABDULAH-ab/BDA-A3/README.md

 - *Kafka Consumer (Custom Implementation)*: Processes the streamed data to compute frequent itemsets.
 - *MongoDB*: Stores the results of the data processing, allowing for efficient retrieval and storage of large volumes of itemset data.

+---

-## Usage
+### Usage

-- *producer.py*: Reads data from dataset.json and sends each entry to the Kafka topic.
+- `producer.py`: Reads data from dataset.json and sends each entry to the Kafka topic.

-- *apriori.py*: Consumes messages from Kafka, applies the Apriori algorithm to find frequent itemsets, and stores the sets, set number and the frequency count as results in MongoDB.
+- `consumer1.py`: Consumes messages from Kafka, applies the Apriori algorithm to find frequent itemsets, and stores the sets, set number and the frequency count as results in MongoDB.
-- *pcy.py*: Consumes messages from Kafka, applies the Sliding PCY algorithm to find frequent itemsets, and stores the results in MongoDB.
+- `consumer2.py`: Consumes messages from Kafka, applies the Sliding PCY algorithm to find frequent itemsets, and stores the results in MongoDB.
-- *custom.py*: —
+- `consumer3.py`: Consumes messages from Kafka, applies SON algorithm to find frequent itemsets, and stores the results in MongoDB.
+- `bash.sh`: A simple start up file automatically starts the kafka servers and runs producer and consumers.

+---

-### Execution Instructions
+### Execution Instructions (Manually)

 1. *Start the Kafka Producer*:
    Run python producer.py to begin data ingestion into Kafka.
 2. *Execute the Kafka Consumer*:
-   Run python apriori.py to start the consumer process that applies the Apriori algorithm and writes the output to MongoDB.
+   Run python consumer1.py to start the consumer process that applies the Apriori algorithm and writes the output to MongoDB.
-   Run python pcy.py to start the consumer process that applies the pcy algorithm and writes the output to MongoDB.
+   Run python consumer2.py to start the consumer process that applies the pcy algorithm and writes the output to MongoDB.
-   Run python custom.py to start the consumer process that applies the custom algorithm and writes the output to MongoDB.
+   Run python consumer3.py to start the consumer process that applies the custom algorithm and writes the output to MongoDB.
 3. *Activate MongoDB & Open Mongosh*:
    Activate Mongo by typing sudo systemctl start mongod terminal Run Mongosh Terminal by typing mongosh in the terminal